magepeopleteam/tour-booking-manager/readme.txt

 [wptravelly-hotel-search]
 `
 ### Display Hotel Search Result
-if you did not create hotel find page then create page wth slug hotel-find and use this shortcode `
+if you did not create hotel search result page then create page wth slug hotel-search-result and use this shortcode `
 [wptravelly-hotel-search-list]
 `